 Most importantly, an adviser that meets the above criteria is required to recommend the best way forward or plan, if suitable, based on your circumstances.

-When you speak to your adviser, feel free to ask as many questions as you like.
+An equity release advisor can answer your questions, so feel free to ask as many as you like.
 You should be confident that you understand the ins and outs of equity release schemes before making any final decisions.

 Wondering whether you're eligible for equity release?
 Use our FREE Eligibility Checker to find out.

 Taking out an equity release plan is a big decision – and it isn’t right for everyone.
 So take your time and have a think about all the options available to you, and don’t feel like you have to rush into a decision.

 It’s also essential to discuss your plans with your partner.
 And it’s a good idea to keep your family in the loop too – because equity release means you won’t be able to leave the full value of your home behind for your loved ones.
 Remember, the sale of your home will be used to pay off your loan – and any money left over will go to your estate.
 If you want to make sure you leave an inheritance, let your adviser know as they can give you advice on how you can ringfence some of the equity you have in your home.

 If you’ve booked an appointment with an independent expert adviser, you should bring your partner or a family member along with you.

 5. Get an equity release plan that works for you